Cyber-Physical Systems Security: A Comprehensive Review of Anomaly Detection Techniques: Real-Time Anomaly Detection

 \section{Real-Time Anomaly Detection}

+While Section \ref{sec:general-scheme} established the general anomaly detection workflow, this section focuses specifically on the implementation constraints that arise when that framework must operate under real-time conditions.
 Real-time anomaly detection plays a crucial role in ensuring the smooth operation of CPS.
 These systems, which are deeply embedded in industries such as manufacturing, transportation, and energy, integrate physical processes with digital control \cite{194,195,196,197}.
 They rely on sensors, networks, and software to make real-time decisions.
 However, when something goes wrong like a sensor failure, a cyber attack, or a system glitch it is essential to catch the problem quickly to avoid damage.
 That is where real-time anomaly detection steps in \cite{198,199,200}.